ErikSierra/FalconContainment/Contain_Host/README.md

 1. Insert your Crowdstrike API credentials into the [config.yaml](./config.yaml)*

 2. List the names of your hosts from your crowdstrike environment in the [computers.txt](./computers.txt)*

+   (If using this script after running 'GroupContainment.py', please copy/paste list of hosts from the provided output during script execution)

-3. Execute the script by running the following prompt in your terminal
+4. Execute the script by running the following prompt in your terminal
 ```
 python ContainmentStatus.py
 ```